ifoxfoot/fqacalc/README.md

     assessment, the synonym will be converted to the accepted name and both observations will only count as *one* species.

-2. Similarly, if the site assessment data contains a name that is listed as a synonym to one species and an accepted name to a different species, it will default to the accepted name.
+2. If the site assessment data contains a name that is listed as a synonym to one species and an accepted name to a different species, it will default to the species with the matching accepted name.

 3. If the site assessment contains a species that is listed as a synonym to multiple species in the regional FQA database, this entry